FabricMC/fabric-docs/develop/entities/first-entity.md

 - The `limbSwingAmplitude` variable also affects the amplitude in the same way as the `1.4` constant.
 This variable changes based on the velocity of the entity, so that the legs swing more when the entity is moving faster and swing less or not at all when the entity is moving slower or not moving.
 - The `Mth.PI` constant for the left leg translates the cosine wave a half phase so that the left leg is swinging the opposite direction to the right leg.

-You can plot on a graph to see what these look like.
-The first curve is the left leg, and the second curve is the right leg.
-The _`x`_-axis is time, and the _`y`_-axis is the angle of the leg limbs.
+You can plot those on a graph to see what they look like:

 ![Graph](/assets/develop/entity/graphs/dark_graph.png){.dark-only}
 ![Graph](/assets/develop/entity/graphs/light_graph.png){.light-only}

+The "red" curve is for the left leg, and the "black" one is for the right.
+The horizontal x-axis represents time, and the y-axis indicates the angle of the leg limbs.

 Feel free to [play around with the constants on Desmos](https://www.desmos.com/calculator/bhlkblxhur) to see how they affect the curve.